 3. See if you can borrow from BOMAD

 The Bank of Mum and Dad is now the ninth biggest mortgage lender in the UK.
 While we all love the idea of buying our own home independently, with the rise in house prices in the UK it’s often not possible to get onto the property ladder without a little help.
-If possible, speak to your family and see if they would be willing to help invest in your future property or give you a loan - you never know, you might get a lower rate than if you went to one of the the high-street banks!
+If possible, speak to your family and see if they would be willing to help invest in your future property or give you a loan – it never hurts to ask.

 The average first time buyer puts down a deposit of 20% - which can seem a bit steep when you first start putting money towards it!
 As well as money down for the deposit, you’ll also need savings to cover the hidden costs of buying a home, like:

-Think about how much you can feasibly save each month once you take out your essentials (and a bit of living money!), as well as how quickly you want to start house hunting.
+Think about how much you can feasibly save each month once you take out your essentials, as well as how quickly you want to start house hunting.
 If you want to be collecting those keys sooner rather than later, why not take a look at your spending in your Yolt app and see where you can cut back.
-Try setting budgets in categories like lunch and shopping so that you don’t overspend, and think about any cheaper swaps you can make to help ramp up your savings, like swapping your long-haul holiday this year for a stay-cation instead?

 Sit back and let your savings grow!
-While you’re watching your hard work build up in your savings account (with a healthy sprinkling of interest on top, we hope!), make sure you keep an eye out for the perfect property on Rightmove.
+While you’re watching your hard work build up in your savings account, make sure you keep an eye out for the perfect property on Rightmove.

 At Yolt, we’re on a mission to empower you with your money, but our blog is not official financial or professional advice.
 If you're looking for more information on credit cards or debt help and consolidation, seek independent financial advice